soudaou/web-app/progress-reports/progress-report-2.md

 #### 1. Q- What features have you accomplished in the past week?

-	A-I was able in the past week to get my pages somehow working.
+	A-I was able in the past week to get my pages somewhat working.

 #### 2. Q- Did you achieve the previous week�s goals?